digitallyinduced/ihp/Guide/tailwindcss.markdown

 `Make` will automatically detect that `static/app.css` is missing and will run `make static/app.css` to produce that missing file.
 This will then trigger the tailwind production build.

 This means you don't need to make any changes to your existing deployment process or your IHP Cloud settings.

-**If your IHP project has been created before 26.11.2020:** Make sure that the line `include ${IHP}/Makefile.dist` inside your `Makefile` is the last line of the file.
-It will most likely be somewhere at the top.
-If it's not the last line, the production CSS will not be generated.